takuya-takeuchi/Demo/WPF/WPF-UI/01_GetStarted/README.md

 ## Abstracts

-* How to embed `System.Windows.Forms` control into WPF
+* How to use `WPF UI` to modernize WPF application
-  * .NET Framework and .NET control

 ## Requirements